particle-iot/docs/src/content/troubleshooting.md

 ---

+## Pulsing White

+- *What’s the Core doing?* The main LED on my Core slowly pulses white, even if I reset it or perform a factory reset.
+- *What’s the problem?* The CC3000 on the Core is having trouble initializing due to a potential hardware issue.
+- *How do I fix it?*

+In general, if the LED on your Core starts breathing white, the best thing to do is to [reach out to the Spark team](mailto:hello@sparkdevices.com).
+Refer to this issue in your email, and Spark's Technical Support staff will help you resolve the problem directly.

+---

 ## Main LED off, small blue LED dim

 - *What’s the Core doing?* The main LED on my Spark Core is off, but the small blue LED in the upper right corner is dimly glowing.